aerospike/aerospike-client-nodejs/doc/client.md

 Parameters:

 - `logConfig`     - A object with attributes `level` and `file`.
-- `level`         - Specifies the granularity for logging, defined using [Log Object](#log.md)
+- `level`         - Specifies the granularity for logging, defined using [Log Object](log.md)
-                  - Default log level is aerospike.log.INFO
 - `file`          - File descriptor opened using fs.open(), the log contents are written using this descriptor.
-                  - Default value for this file descriptor is 2.
+Default value is stderr.